-Entitlement to be registered
+5 Entitlement to be registered

-- (1) A person is entitled on a particular day to have his name included on the electoral register for an electoral district if on that day - - (a) the person is at least 18 years old; - (b) the person is ordinarily resident in that district; and - (c) the person has been - - (i) ordinarily resident in the Island for a period of at least two years up to and including that day; or - (ii) ordinarily resident in the Island for a period of at least six months up to and including that day, as well as having been ordinarily resident in the Island at any time for an additional period of, or for additional periods that total, at least five years. - (2) A person is not entitled to have his name included on the electoral registers for more than one electoral district at the one time.
+- A person is entitled on a particular day to have his or her name included (1)on the electoral register for an electoral district if on that day - the person is at least 18 years old; (a) - (b) the person is ordinarily resident in that district; and - (c) the person has been - - (i) ordinarily resident in Jersey for a period of at least 2 years up to and including that day, or - ordinarily resident in Jersey for a period of at least 6 months (ii) up to and including that day, as well as having been ordinarily resident in Jersey at any time for an additional period of, or for additional periods that total, at least 5 years. - (2)A person is not entitled to have his or her name included on the electoral registers for more than one electoral district at the one time.

-Electoral registers
+Electoral registers 6

-- (1) The Connétable of a parish shall prepare for 1st July 2002, for 1st July 2003, and for 1st July in every third year after that, a separate electoral register for each electoral district that is, or is within, the parish. - (2) A Connétable shall include the name of a person on an electoral register if he has been furnished with, or has obtained, information in respect of that person sufficient to satisfy him that that person is entitled to have his name included on the register for the electoral district. - (3) If a Connétable is not satisfied that a person whose name is included on an electoral register for an electoral district within his parish, or who has applied for inclusion of his name on such a register, or whose name is included on a statement returned under Article 7, is entitled to have his name included on such a register, the Connétable shall serve on that person a notice stating that he has omitted the name and giving the reasons for his decision not to do so. - (4) The first register prepared under this Part for an electoral district shall come into force on 1st July 2002 and shall remain in force until the date on which the next register comes into force. - (5) The date on which an electoral register comes into force is, except as provided in paragraph (4), the date that the provisions of the register itself specify. - (6) Every electoral register shall be prepared in parts, each part corresponding to a vingtaine within an electoral district, and the names and addresses of the persons registered shall be arranged in each such part in two lists, one in alphabetical order of the persons' names and one in street order of the persons' addresses.
+(1)The Connétable of a parish shall prepare for 1st September 2002, for 1st July 2004, for 1st July 2006, and for 1st July in every third year after that, a separate electoral register for each electoral district that is, or is within, the parish.
+6

-- (7) Each name included on an electoral register shall be given an electoral number for the life of the register. - (8) An electoral register shall be prepared and stored in electronic form.
+- (2) A Connétable shall include the name of a person on an electoral register if the Connétable has been furnished with, or has obtained, information in respect of that person sufficient to satisfy the Connétable that that person is entitled to have his or her name included on the register for the electoral district. - (3) If a Connétable is not satisfied that a person whose name is included on an electoral register for an electoral district within the Connétable's parish, or who has applied for inclusion of his or her name on such a register, or whose name is included on a statement returned under Article 7, is entitled to have his or her name included on such a register, the Connétable shall serve on that person a notice stating that the Connétable has omitted the name and giving the reasons for the Connétable's decision not to do so. - (4) The first register prepared under this Part for an electoral district shall come into force on 1st September 2002 and shall remain in force until the date on which the next register comes into force.7 - (5) The date on which an electoral register comes into force is, except as provided in paragraph (4), the date that the provisions of the register itself specify. - (6) Every electoral register shall be prepared in parts, each part corresponding to a vingtaine within an electoral district, and the names and addresses of the persons registered shall be arranged in each such part in 2 lists, one in alphabetical order of the persons' names and one in street order of the persons' addresses. - (7) Each name included on an electoral register shall be given an electoral number for the life of the register. - (8) An electoral register shall be prepared and stored in electronic form.

-How information is gathered
+7 How information is gathered